 If you decide not to take any step, your account will be automatically cancelled by Shopify.
 During the free trial, you can test any Shopify plan, including:

-What Does the Trial Offer Include?
+What Does the Shopify Trial Offer Include?

-The Shopify trial plan offers a variety of different features that you can try out before you decide to compare pricing and select one of their several paid plans.
+The Shopify free trial offers a variety of different features that you can try out before you decide to compare pricing and select one of their several paid plans.
 Here’s what you can do during the trial:

 - Add products to your online store with accompanying descriptions to see how they appear.